 - Make sure you get to the islands, these were one of our highlight in Iran.
 You can check out our guides here:

-Now you know everything you to backpack through Iran.
-Have read of our itinerary suggestions.
+Now you know everything about backpacking through Iran.
+For more information read our itinerary suggestions.

 Have other questions about independent travel in Iran?
 Ask away in the comments!